openmelody/mt-plugin-theme-manager/README.md

 ([Page Actions documentation](http://www.movabletype.org/documentation/developer/apps/page-actions.html)).
 Of course, the code, mode or dialog being added needs to be created, but that's beyond the scope of this document.

+## Designers: Specifying Default Content

+Theme Manager allows you to prepopulate a new web site using a theme with default content.
+This is very useful when a theme requires a certain set of folders, categories, pages and/or entries to be in place to function properly.
+It is also extremely helpful in providing a better "out-of-the-box" end user experience.
+That way when a user installs and applys a theme, and then views their web site for the first time there will be content there, as opposed to a big empty screen.

+To specify default content, utilize the `content` property in your theme's config.yaml structure.
+Here is an example config.yaml file that specifies three default categories, a default folder, a default entry, and an about page.
+Also notice that a folder is being associated with the page.

+    my_blog:
+        base_path: templates/blog
+        label: 'My Awesome Theme'
+        thumbnail: thumb.png
+        preview: preview.png
+        description: 'This theme is awesome.'
+        content:
+            categories:
+                announcements:
+                    label: 'Announcements'
+                events:
+                    label: 'Events'
+                news:
+                    label: 'News'
+            folders:
+                our_company:
+                    label: 'Our Company'
+            entries:
+                welcome:
+                    label: 'Welcome to my awesome theme'
+                    text: 'You just installed a great theme.
+Congrats!'
+            pages:
+                about:
+                    label: 'About'
+                    folder: our_company

+### Nested Categories and Folders

+You can easily build category and folder heirarchies with multiple levels like so:

+    content:
+        folders:
+            about:
+                label: 'About'
+                folders:
+                    jobs:
+                        label: "We're Hiring"
+                    execs:
+                        label: "Executive Team"
+                        folders:
+                            ceo:
+                                label: "About our CEO"
+                            advisors:
+                                label: "Our Advisors"

+*Categories are done in an identical fashion except instead of using the key "folders" you would use "categories".*

+### Entries, Pages, and Tags

+You can specify default pages and entries, along with their vital meta data via Theme Manager as well.
+For example, the following will define an entry called "Press Kits" which will have two tags: `@nav` and `press`:

+    content:
+      entries:
+        press_kits:
+          label: 'Press Kits'
+          tags:
+            - '@nav'
+            - 'press'

 ## Designers: Additional Template Settings